TheCandidStartup/TheCandidStartup.github.io/_drafts/mongodb-database-grid-view.md

 MongoDB snatches defeat from the jaws of victory.

-Sadly, the teams I knew of that used MongoDB in production had similar experiences.
+Sadly, the teams I knew that used MongoDB in production had similar experiences.
 MongoDB is easy to use, with all the convenience features you might expect from a relational database.
 However, at some point you hit a brick wall.
 The query you need isn't possible to express, or isn't possible to express efficiently.
 The query API looks very flexible on the surface, but once you go deeper you run into all kinds of special case restrictions.

 I think this is down to MongoDB's lack of maturity compared with relational databases.
 As you look back through the last few major versions, you see fundamental changes in semantics.
 The MongoDB team are still figuring out how things should work.
 In contrast, the semantics of relational databases were rigorously worked out 30 years ago.
 The query functionality is deeper and better understood.